mkomod/trepl/README.md

 # trepl

-A plugin to send code from vim to a REPL in an adjecent tmux pane
+A plugin to send code from vim to a REPL in an adjacent tmux pane

 ## Installation